 Piston Head Types

 Piston heads come in a variety of types for different applications.
 Many have areas of them cut out so when the RPM is high, the valves (which become relatively slower with more RPM) don't hit the piston, which can cause major engine damage.
 Flat heads generate the most power because all the forces on its surface are only able to push down, instead of slightly to the side (which is the case when angles are involved), and they also have the least contact surface.
-They also tend to be the most RPM-limiting of piston heads.
+They also tend to be the most peak-RPM-limiting of piston heads.

-Pistons are recipricating weight, so any effort made to lighten them (without losing structural integrity) will make an engine more lively and produce more power (power it would have produced, but was lost to extra weight).
+Pistons are reciprocating weight, so any effort made to lighten them (without losing structural integrity) will make an engine more lively and produce more power (power it would have produced, but was lost to extra weight).
 Additionally, piston heads must also be selected for different types of performance (more power or a higher peak RPM).